History and Original Recipe of Sorrento Limoncello

 We invite you to browse through our selection of Day Tours from Rome to the Amalfi Coast and Sorrento for an exciting day trip to this mesmerizing part of Italy.
 While in Sorrento or Positano, don’t miss out on tasty limoncello-infused gelato, chocolates, candies, and desserts crafted by creative local Sorrentine artisans.

-Thank you for choosing Stefano’s RomeCabs for your private tours in Italy.
+Thank you for choosing Stefano’s RomeCabs for your private tours in Italy as well as transfers from Rome to Italy's top destinations.
 We look forward to showing you beautiful places and creating wonderful memories you will cherish forever.

 * Find us online also on: